leftydrummer/thermostat-data-pipeline/README.md

 5. Extract the timestamp and new sensor value for either `TEMP` or `HUMIDITY`
 6. Write the result as a row to BigQuery

 For the Temperature job we also calculate the Fahrenheit value, as the thermostat sends it in Celsius.
-The code for these jobs is available in the above repo.
+The code for these jobs is available in the above repo under src/main/java/com/neilldev/nest/PipelineJobs/.

 ![](/images/dataflow.png)